Schengen 90/180-Day Rule Explained (2026)

 What if my passport doesn’t get stamped?

 Always request a stamp when entering and exiting.
-The EES system, now rolling out as of late 2025, will solve this by digitally recording all entries and exits.
+The EES system, now live as of 2025, records all entries and exits digitally.

 Does a Schengen visa give me more than 90 days?